 First impressions are everything – especially for brands.
 That’s why making a significant splash in a new market is vital at all stages, from the lead-up to the grand opening to what comes next.
 It’s about building buzz, but also maintaining buzz.

-In December 2015, premier yoga brand CorePower Yoga entered the Philadelphia market, opening its first studio in the heart of the city.
+Recently, premier yoga brand CorePower Yoga entered the Charlotte, NC and Philadelphia markets, opening its first studios in these vibrant cities.
 TURNER was challenged with supporting the studio’s pre-, grand and post-opening to ensure maximum consumer impact, membership conversions and continued foot traffic.

 WHAT WE DID

-To yield significant media coverage and buzz surrounding CorePower’s entry into Philadelphia, TURNER focused on in-market media engagement tactics, including exclusive pitch opportunities, a pop-up experience, a pre-opening media event and post-opening reviews and spokesperson interviews.
+To yield significant media coverage and buzz surrounding CorePower’s entry into Charlotte, TURNER focused on in-market media engagement tactics, including exclusive pitch opportunities, a pop-up experience, a pre-opening media event, unique partnerships, influencer collaborations, post-opening reviews and spokesperson interviews.

 In 2015, an American icon turned 50 years old.

 In late 1965, Alpha Industries was awarded its first contract by the U.S. military to manufacture a piece of apparel to keep soldiers in fighting form in the jungles of Vietnam.
 The result was the M-65 Field Coat, an upgrade to the M-51 and M-43 field jackets, which were worn by US soldiers in the Korean War and World War II.
 The M-65 served the military very well, becoming standard issue.
 Over the decades, the field coat also developed into a bona fide fashion statement, as tastemakers (and eventually runway designers) fell in love with its timelessly cool vibe.
 A half-century after it was introduced, Alpha’s M-65 Field Coat looks as good as ever.